sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --browsertime.chrome.CPUThrottlingRate, --chrome.CPUThrottlingRate            Enables CPU throttling to emulate slow CPUs.
 Throttling rate as a slowdown factor (1 is no throttle, 2 is 2x slowdown, etc)  [number]
   --browsertime.cpu, --cpu                                                      Easy way to enable both chrome.timeline and CPU long tasks.  [boolean]
   --thirdParty.cpu                                                              Enable CPU time spent data to Graphite/Grafana per third party tool.  [boolean]
-  --browsertime.chrome.includeResponseBodies, --chrome.includeResponseBodies    Include response bodies in the HAR file.
-At the moment we only support the HTML of the main request.  [choices: "none", "html"] [default: "none"]
+  --browsertime.chrome.includeResponseBodies, --chrome.includeResponseBodies    Include response bodies in the HAR file.  [choices: "none", "html", "all"] [default: "none"]
   --browsertime.chrome.blockDomainsExcept, --chrome.blockDomainsExcept          Block all domains except this domain.
 Use it multiple time to keep multiple domains.
 You can also wildcard domains like *.sitespeed.io.
 Use this when you wanna block out all third parties.

 proxy